 - In Kerala the locals speak Malayalam, they even have their own songs and films that have been recorded in the language.
 As one of the most literate states, they speak excellent Hindi and English.

 - Kerala is a politically appointed Communist state, so you’ll see lots of communist flags and artwork around the area

 - It’s often referred to as ‘God’s Own Country’ as it’s filled with backwaters, coconut trees and the paradise will take your breath away.

 - Kerala is a little more conservative than its neighbour Goa, but not as conservative as Delhi, so make sure that you dress appropriately.
 But, it’s not uncommon for tourists to wear strappy tops, dresses that show your legs and shorts either.

-- Always make sure that you have travel insurance before your trip, I’m covered by World Nomad’s and I would highly recommend them.
-Click here to take out a policy.
+Always make sure that you have travel insurance before your trip, I’m covered by World Nomad’s and I would highly recommend them.
+Click here to take out a travel insurance policy.